Sitecore/Sitecore.Pathfinder/README.md

 # Status

-After giving Pathfinder some serious thought over the summer, I have come to this conclusion:
+After giving Pathfinder some serious thought, I have come to this conclusion:

 ![Standard](http://imgs.xkcd.com/comics/standards.png)

-I am pausing development for the time being.
+As such Pathfinder will continue as mostly an academic execise.
+The emphasis will be on bringing the many Sitecore tools developed by the Sitecore community together in a cohesive manner.

 # Introduction
 Sitecore Pathfinder is a toolchain for Sitecore, that allows developers to use their favorite tools in a familiar fashion to develop Sitecore websites.